Prosumma/Guise/README.md

 Guise can be used in two different ways.
 The simplest way is to use the static methods of the `Guise` struct, and that is the approach taken here in this document.

-The other way is to create an instance of the `DependencyResolver` class and use its instance methods.
+The other way is to create an instance of the `Resolver` class and use its instance methods.
 For instance, one can say:

 ```swift
 Guise.register{ Plink() }